 We will ensure all policies and procedures in respect of safeguarding children are up to date and in line with latest DfE legislation.
 The policies are accessible to all staff through this website.
 Policies and procedures are reviewed and revised on a regular basis.

-Please click here for the St Peter’s Early Help & Safeguarding Policy (Child Protection)
+Please click here for the St. Peter’s Online Safety Policy

-Please click here for the St. Peter’s E-Safety Policy (encompassing E-Safety, Acceptable Use & Digital Images Policies)
+Please click here for the St. Peter’s Health & Safety Policy

 Disclosure & Barring Checks

 St Peter's Primary school meets statutory requirements in relation to Disclosure & Barring Service – all staff and volunteers who work with St. Peter’s who meet the ‘regulated activity test’ (Freedoms Act 2012) are required to undergo an enhanced DBS check prior to employment or becoming a volunteer at the school.